Jewish medicine: Jewish Medicine in the Early Middle Ages

+Jewish Scholarship and Practice in the Islamic Medical World (8th-14th Centuries)

 In the medieval Islamic world, medicine was one of the most prominent and respected professions among Jews.
 The Cairo Genizah has preserved over 2,500 fragments related to medicine.
 There is clear evidence of Jewish students training under Muslim physicians, as well as Jewish practitioners serving non-Jewish patients, including in Islamic hospitals.
 These hospitals, secular in nature and often royal foundations, admitted patients regardless of religious affiliation and allowed non-Muslims to practice medicine within their walls.

-Jewish medicine saw significant development in al-Andalus (Islamic Spain).
+While Jews did train with Muslim medical practitioners, they contributed to the development of medical knowledge by participating in the Arabic translation movement as early as the eighth century.
+Through this movement, Jewish medicine saw significant development in al-Andalus (Islamic Spain).
 From the 10th through early 12th centuries, Jewish physicians were active participants in the region's medical life, sometimes collaborating with Christian and Muslim counterparts. Ḥasday ibn Shaprut, a minister at the court of Caliph Abd al-Rahman III of Córdoba, was involved in translation work.
 He is known for successfully treating the obesity of Sancho of León, the grandson of the queen of Navarre.
 11th-century Toledan qadi Said al-Andalusi later listed him among noteworthy Jewish scientists, describing him as a physician "whose cures were successful and his praise on everyone's lips."
 Also notable was Jonah ibn Janāḥ, who produced a pharmacological treatise (Kitāb al-Talkhīṣ) listing drugs in multiple languages.
-His work influenced Jonah ibn Biklārish, who composed a multilingual medical dictionary (Kitāb al-Mustaʿīnī) for the Muslim court in Zaragoza.
+His work influenced Jonah ibn Biklārish, who composed a multilingual medical dictionary (Kitāb al-Mustaʿīnī) for the Muslim court in Zaragoza, in which he recorded hundreds of drugs and their properties.
 Joseph ibn 'Aqnīn, possibly born in Barcelona, later moved to Fez, Morocco, where he abridged Galen’s commentary on Hippocrates' Aphorisms, showing the transmission of classical medicine into Jewish scholarship.